Understanding Superannuation vs. Retirement: Are They the Same or Different?

 rajanassociates

-The Apex Court in the case of RBI vs Cecil Denis Solomon observed that, "In service jurisprudence, the expressions "superannuation", "voluntary retirement", "compulsory retirement", and "resignation" convey different connotations.
+The Apex Court, in the case of RBI vs. Cecil Denis Solomon, observed that in service jurisprudence, the expressions "superannuation," "voluntary retirement," "compulsory retirement," and "resignation" convey different connotations.

-Voluntary Retirement and resignation involve voluntary acts on the part of the employee to leave service.
-Though both involve voluntary acts, they operate differently.
-One of the basic distinctions is that, in the case of resignation, it can be tendered at any time, but in the case of voluntary retirement, it can only be sought after rendering the prescribed period of qualifying service.
-Another fundamental distinction is that in the case of the former, normally retiral benefits are denied, but in the case of the latter, the same is not denied.
-In the case of the former, permission or notice is not mandated, while in the case of the latter, permission of the employer concerned is a requisite condition.
+Voluntary retirement and resignation involve voluntary acts by the employee to leave service.
+Although both involve voluntary acts, they operate differently.
+One of the basic distinctions is that resignation can be tendered at any time, but voluntary retirement can only be sought after rendering the prescribed period of qualifying service.
+Another fundamental distinction is that, in the case of resignation, normally retiral benefits are denied, whereas in the case of voluntary retirement, they are not denied.
+For resignation, permission or notice is not mandated, while for voluntary retirement, the permission of the employer concerned is a requisite condition.

 Advocates & Notaries & Legal Consultants [HR]